hexonaut/guni-lev/README.md

 ```

 MIN_AMOUNT_EXPECTED_IN_WALLET_AFTER_TX can be gathered by querying getWindEstimates().
 Use the first value returned and set it slightly below that value to deal with G-UNI slippage.
 You will need at least AMOUNT of Dai in your wallet.
 Use this at your own risk.

-Unwind is a little finicky at the moment.